Excellent Birds: Critical reception

 Writing about the "Excellent Birds" recording on Anderson's Mister Heartbreak album, Kurt Loder of Rolling Stone said that "an eclectic pop consciousness" was ingrained in the song.
 Lennox Samuels of Dallas Morning News thought that the song demonstrated Gabriel's "funk inclinations and his rather African musical sensibility".
 They also earmarked "Excellent Birds" as a potential hit single.
 Doug Anderson of The Sydney Morning Herald described the song as "accessible", in part due to the contributions of Gabriel.
 Eric Harvey of Pitchfork believed that "Excellent Birds" had lyrical similarities to Anderson's work on her debut album Big Science.
 He also said that the song's bassline and synthesised flute sound resembled some of the instrumentation found on Gabriel's 1982 self-titled album.

-In their review of the 25th anniversary edition of So, AJ Ramirez of PopMatters dismissed "This is the Picture (Excellent Birds)" as the only dud on the album and thought that the vocalists' "excellent birds" exclamations were "goofy".
+In their review of the 25th anniversary edition of So, AJ Ramirez of PopMatters dismissed "This Is the Picture (Excellent Birds)" as the only dud on the album and thought that the vocalists' "excellent birds" exclamations were "goofy".
 Annie Zaleski of Ultimate Classic Rock wrote that the song "boast[ed] a glassy art-funk underbelly and feathery Laurie Anderson vocal contributions."
-Writing for Uncut, John Lewis characterised "This is the Picture (Excellent Birds)" as a series of "jerky abstractions in search of a song" that felt out of place on So.
+Writing for Uncut, John Lewis characterised "This Is the Picture (Excellent Birds)" as a series of "jerky abstractions in search of a song" that felt out of place on So.

 Live performances

 Anderson began performing "Excellent Birds" live in 1984, during which blurred images were projected on a screen behind Anderson and her backing band.
 The television screen projected an image of a distorted woman looking out into the audience as digital snow and various text commands appeared on the screen, including "picture this", "look out", and "you pick up the pieces".
 Anderson included a performance of the song in her 1986 concert film Home of the Brave.

 Gabriel performed "This is the Picture (Excellent Birds)" on his This Way Up Tour, which began on 7 November 1986 to promote his So album.
-During live performances from this tour, Gabriel would preface the song by providing introductions of the band, starting with David Rhodes and ending with Tony Levin.
+During the tour, Manu Katché used a Dynachord Rhythm Stick on the song to trigger various percussion samples and David Sancious played a portable remote keyboard.
+Gabriel would preface the song by providing introductions of the band, starting with David Rhodes and ending with Tony Levin.
 In this extended introduction, Gabriel would announce himself as "the man who paid off all the judges before the show began."
 A recording from this tour was included on Gabriel's Live in Athens 1987 album.
 Anderson joined Gabriel onstage during his performance in New York City.

 Gabriel revived the song for his 2012–2014 Back to Front Tour, which saw Gabriel play the entirety of his So album from start to finish.
 The song was later included on Back to Front: Live in London, which was recorded at The O2 Arena in October 2013.